On the Distribution, Model Selection Properties and Uniqueness of the Lasso Estimator in Low and High Dimensions: Acknowledgements

 \section{Acknowledgements}

 The authors gratefully acknowledge support from the Deutsche Forschungsgemeinschaft (DFG) through grant FOR 916 and thank Thomas Hack and Nikos Dafnis for very insightful discussions on the geometric aspects of this paper.
+We also thank two anonymous referees for their comments.